fsoft72/maid/README.md

 # MAID - `M`arkdown `AI` `D`oc creator

 `maid` is a Python script that aggregates content from directories and files into a single Markdown file.
-It supports various options for logging, blacklisting files, and reading local `.maidignore` files.
+It is very powerful and flexible, with support for:

+- blacklisting files and directories
+- filtering text files using special `rules` (see below)
+- logging

+Configuration can be keept in a `maid.json` file in the root directory of the project and even modified in subdirectories using a `maid.json` file that is only applied to that directory and its subdirectories.

 ## Usage